MaiSultan/Python/README.md

 # Python
 This repository is created to get foot into Data Science field by learning Pyhton programming language.
-So, I have created this project named "Python" to attach the labs I practice in Python.
+It will contain the labs files I practice while learning Python.